moritzheiber/hugo-blog-website/content/post/creating-a-solid-docker-base-image.md

 When I first started using Docker, everyone kept raving about how easy and intuitive it was to use, how incredibly well it handled itself and how much time everyone was saving because of it.
 Once I gave it a try I discovered that not only was almost any image bloated beyond recognition, used very insecure practices (no package signing, `curl | sh` installing, blind trust in upstream hub images etc.) but also none of them adhered to the concept Docker was intended for originally: *Isolated, single-process, easily distributable, lean images*.

-Docker images, explicitely, are not designed to replace complex virtual machine setups, fully integrated with logging, monitoring, alerting and several resources running side-by-side.
+Docker images, explicitly, are not designed to replace complex virtual machine setups, fully integrated with logging, monitoring, alerting and several resources running side-by-side.
 Instead, Docker encourages composition by following the paradigm of the kernel environment abstraction though [cgroups](https://en.wikipedia.org/wiki/Cgroups) and [namespaces](https://en.wikipedia.org/wiki/Cgroups#Namespace_isolation).
 It's as if you were trying to say

 > Give me the very same bare-bones environment the `init` process gets on my machine once the kernel has finished initializing.

 > I'll take over from there

 That is also why the process you're specifying in your `Dockerfile`'s `CMD` instruction is started with `PID 1`.
-It's a close resemblence of what defines Unix as a whole.
+It's a close resemblance of what defines Unix as a whole.

 Look at your process list right now, using `top` or `ps` for example, and you will find the process `init` claiming that very same `PID`.
 It's the core of very Unix operating system, the mother of all processes.
 Once you have internalized this concept, that every single process on Unix is a child of `init`, you will understand the environment a Docker container is supposed to live in: No-frills, bare kernel exposure.
-The miminum for any process to live on.
+The minimum for any process to live on.

 That's our starting point